Types of Insect Repellent

 malaria, West Nile, Lyme disease, and other insect-borne diseases.
 In addition

-to DEET, there are three other chemicals – oil
+to DEET, there are four other chemicals – oil

-of lemon eucalyptus, picaridin, and IR3535 – recommended for
+of lemon eucalyptus, picaridin, IR3535, and 2-undecanone – recommended for use on

-In this report, we review insect repellents that contain Deet, oil of lemon eucalyptus and picaridin.
-There aren't that many bug
+In this report, we review insect repellents that contain DEET, oil of lemon eucalyptus, and picaridin.
+There aren't

 ingredient, and the few that have been included in professional tests weren't

-to clothing and camping gear to both repel and kill insects, but shouldn't be
+applied to clothing and camping gear to both repel and kill insects, but

-often to be effective.
-If you want to give one of these a try, we name a couple
+effective.
+If you want to give one of these a try, we name a couple of choices

 Finding The Best Insect Repellent